Registration for the 2023 ChoreoLab is closed. See you next year!

 - You must be 16 years of age and be able to drive to apply or, be chaperoned by an adult.

 - Performers/dancers with limited experience or new to choreography are encouraged to apply.
 We can offer mentoring assistance from seasoned artists.

-- There are no lodging facilities on premises although camping (tents only) can be arranged.
+- There are no lodging facilities on premises although tents are available for camping onsite.
 Nearby Airbnb rentals are also an option.